Bam92/abelmbula/content/blog/learn-git-quick/index.md

 In this tutorial I want you to learn the fundamental notions of Git and how you can host your code online on Github so that you can share it with the world.

+> **Note**<br>
+> I first wrote this post for one of my mentee living in France to help them refresh on (or quickly learn?)
+Git and GitHub.
+I hope that you'll also find this useful.

 ## Getting Started

 Make sure you have already installed Git locally on your working desktop.
 If not, go [here](https://git-scm.com/downloads) to download it.